-The majority of respondents felt very uncomfortable about the national patent office (NPO) publishing the notification that contains commercially confidential information.
-Some companies stressed that they prefer not to use the SPC Waiver due to the disclosure of the information.
+The majority of respondents felt very uncomfortable about sharing confidential information with competitors (incl. the SPC holder) and about the national patent office (NPO) publishing the notification that contains commercially confidential information.
+Some companies stressed that they prefer not to use the SPC Waiver due to the disclosure of the information in the notification.
 This publication is today foreseen by recital 14 of the SPC Waiver Regulation.